 Research outputs: Professor Neil Mulholland on Edinburgh Research Explorer

-My research and learning interests in paragogy and weirding coorespond with three inter-related corporations (Confraternity of Neoflagellants, Shift/Work, Atelier).
+My research and learning interests in paragogy and weirding coorespond with two inter-related corporations (Shift/Work and Confraternity of Neoflagellants).

-Each of these corporations is primarily concerned with methodological inventiveness, co-constructing para and extradisciplinary methods that systematically re-frame artistic research as an open ended inquiry: a careful, continuous quest driven by curiosity.
+Both of these corporations are primarily concerned with methodological inventiveness, co-constructing para and extradisciplinary methods that systematically re-frame artistic research as an open ended inquiry: a careful, continuous quest driven by curiosity.

 Contemporary art is a parasite; a host forever seeking other hosts.
-To these ends, I almost always work collaboratively, forming a distributed corporatus, then adopting shared avatars that have interpretive flexiblity.
+To these ends, I often work collaboratively, forming a distributed corporatus populated by shared avatars.

 I have long worked as a critic for many international art publications.
 I still write for literary and political magazines, the popular press, television, commissioned monographs and artwriting publications and have curated exhibitions as part of international biennials as well as numerous projects at artist-led organisations.
 Additionally, I continue to produce original archival research on contemporary art in Britain since the 1970s.

 - Confraternity of Neoflagellants